Character correspondences for symmetric groups and wreath products: Introduction

 \subsection{A refinement of the Alperin--McKay conjecture}

 Let $G$ be a finite group and $p$ be a prime.
-If $b$ is a $p$-block of $G$, denote by $\Irr_0 (G,b)$ the set of ordinary irreducible characters of $G$ of height $0$ belonging to $b$ (cf.\ Section~\ref{sec:main}).
+If $b$ is a $p$-block of $G$, denote by $\Irr(G,b)$ the set of ordinary irreducible characters of $G$ belonging to $b$ and by $\Irr_0 (G,b)$ the set of characters of height $0$ in $\Irr(G,b)$ (cf.\ Section~\ref{sec:main}).
 Let $P$ be a defect group of $b$ and $H$ be a subgroup of $G$ containing $N_G (P)$.
 Let the $p$-block $c$ of $H$ be the Brauer correspondent of $b$.
-The Alperin--McKay conjecture, which is one of the most important open problems in representation theory of finite groups, asserts that $|\Irr_0 (G,b)| = |\Irr_0 (N_G (P),c)|$ (see e.g.\ \cite{Alperin1976}).
+The Alperin--McKay conjecture, which is one of the most important open problems in representation theory of finite groups, asserts that $|\Irr_0 (G,b)| = |\Irr_0 (H,c)|$ (see e.g.\ \cite{Alperin1976}).
 A property (IRC) that refines this conjecture is stated in~\cite{Evseev2010m}.
 This property holds in many cases but fails for some finite groups; however, a somewhat weaker property is conjectured in~\cite{Evseev2010m} to hold in all cases.

 In the case when $G$ is a symmetric group $S_m$ and $H=N_G (P)$, the Alperin--McKay conjecture was proved by Olsson~\cite{Olsson1976}.
 Moreover, Fong~\cite{Fong2003} showed that a refinement of that conjecture due to Isaacs and Navarro~\cite{IsaacsNavarro2002} (which is implied by (IRC)) also holds in this situation.
 The main aim of this paper is to show that the property (IRC) is true in this case as well, thus strengthening the results of Olsson and Fong.